Chapter 4. Configuring the Block Storage service (cinder)

 All storage vendors provide an installation guide with best practices, deployment configuration, and configuration options for vendor drivers.
 These installation guides provide the specific configuration information required to properly configure the volume service for deployment.
 Installation guides are available in the Red Hat Ecosystem Catalog.

-For more information on integrating and certifying vendor drivers, see Integrating partner content.
+For more information about integrating and certifying vendor drivers, see Integrating partner content.

-For information on Red Hat Ceph Storage back end configuration, see Integrating Red Hat Ceph Storage and Deploying a Hyperconverged Infrastructure environment.
+For information about Red Hat Ceph Storage back end configuration, see Integrating Red Hat Ceph Storage and Deploying a hyperconverged infrastructure environment.

-For information on configuring a generic (non-vendor specific) NFS back end, see Configuring a generic NFS back end.
+For information about configuring a generic (non-vendor specific) NFS back end, see Configuring a generic NFS back end.

 Note